Comparing semantic frameworks for dependently-sorted algebraic theories

-Note that even in the pseudo version we restrict to split maps, i.e.\ strictly preserving chosen lifts. \end{proposition} \begin{proof} Both equivalences are direct, using fullification in one direction (as in \cref{thm:fullification}) and taking the discrete core of a split fibration in the other.
+Note that even in the pseudo version we restrict to split maps, i.e.\ strictly preserving chosen lifts.

+\begin{proof} Both equivalences are direct, using fullification in one direction (as in \cref{thm:fullification}) and taking the discrete core of a split fibration in the other.
 The 1-categorical equivalence is presented by Blanco \cite[Thm.~2.4]{blanco:relating-categorical-approaches}. \end{proof}

 CwA’s were reformulated by Dybjer to make \emph{terms}, a core component of the syntax of type theory, equally primitive in the semantics.

 \begin{definition}[{Dybjer \cite[Def.~1]{dybjer:internal-type-theory}}] A \emph{category with families (CwF)} consists of a category $\C$; a presheaf $\Ty$ on $\C$; a presheaf $\Tm$ on $\int_\C \Ty$; and for each $\Gamma \in \C$ and $A \in \Ty(\Gamma)$, an object $\Gamma.A$ and map $p_A : \Gamma .
 A \to \Gamma$ \emph{representing} $\Tm(A,\Gamma)$ in the sense of a certain universal property.